 In the midst of this green plantation overlooked by the West Maui mountains, they have recreated the village atmosphere with shopping in colorful wooden buildings.
 You can buy souvenirs, local coffees and plan a private event for 2-6,000 of your friends.

 Admission to the public areas is free whether or not you are dining.
 We met local neighbors out for their daily walk.
-One, a retired California school teacher said ” I love it here, I come for my walk every morning, I see the animals and get some exercise.”
-Together we watched this little bird, perched on the mirror of a motorcycle, infuriated by the sassy bird in the mirror.
+One, a retired California school teacher, said, ” I love it here; I come for my walk every morning; I see the animals and get some exercise.”
+Together we watched this little bird perched on the mirror of a motorcycle, infuriated by the sassy bird in the mirror.

 The Zip Line

-The Plantation Tour
+The Plantation Tour-Via Tram

 This is a tour of the plantation and its gardens with good views of the sugar mill and mountains.
 You ride in a Disney Style tram with a guide who tells about the crops and demonstrates opening a coconut.
 Now I know how- but I’m not likely to do it.

-There are signs explaining weather forecasting using the coconut trees. ” If the coconut on the tree is waiving-it’s windy.
+There are signs explaining weather forecasting using coconut trees. ” If the coconut on the tree is waiving-it’s windy.
 If the coconut is wet…” Country humor!
 A link to the website for further information is at the end of this piece.

 The Mill House Restaurant

 It is harder than it looks!
-It is more complicated for the restaurants, they deal with lots of suppliers.
+It is more complicated for the restaurants; they deal with lots of suppliers.
 A Florida wholesaler who specializes in aggregating fresh farm produce to very local restaurants can reduce 300 overall suppliers by about 60!
 Regulation is also tough.

 A Table at the Farm